-Nothing gets a cinephile’s heart pumping quite like a
+Nothing gets a cinephile’s heart pumping quite like a good war movie.

 Whether it’s a slow, thoughtful meditation on the nature of violence